{{ summaryHeading }}

 Why is Start disabled?

-How should I format movement rows?
+How should movement rows be formatted?

 Use one target per line.
 The richest format is movement | seconds | category | cue, while a plain line such as 8 push-ups uses the default finish target and an inferred category.